codio-templates/ThinkJava2/.guides/content/computer-programming-formatting-source-code.md

 But most other spaces are optional.

 For example, the code to the upper left is legal.
-To compile and run the code, press the "Run!"
+To compile and run the code, press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/1/Goodbye.java java -cp code/1/ Goodbye )

 The newlines are optional, too.

 So even the code on the lower left is legal.
-To compile and run the code, press the "Run!"
+To compile and run the code, press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/2/Goodbye.java java -cp code/2/ Goodbye )